 Polyvinyl Chloride (PVC): A Global Strategic Business Report

-Leading market participants covered in the study include Arkema, Chemplast Sanmar Limited, Chemson Group, Ercros SA, Aiscondel, Formosa Plastics Corporation, Formosa Plastics Corp., INEOS Group Ltd, INEOS Vinyls Limited, Georgia Gulf Corp, Limburgse Vinyl Maatschappij (LVM), LG Chem, Mitsubishi Chemical Corporation, Occidental Chemical Corporation (Oxychem), OxyVinyls, PolyOne Corporation, Shin-Etsu Chemical Co., Ltd., Solvay, SolVin, Vestolit GmbH & Co.
+Restructuring in the PVC industry is set to continue over the short term as players seek economies of scale through strategies such as mergers and integrated production.
+Major players profiled in the report include Arkema, Chemplast Sanmar Limited, Chemson Group, Ercros SA, Aiscondel, Formosa Plastics Corporation, Formosa Plastics Corp., INEOS Group Ltd, Georgia Gulf Corp, LG Chem, Mitsubishi Chemical Corporation, Occidental Chemical Corporation, OxyVinyls, PolyOne Corporation, Shin-Etsu Chemical Co., Ltd., Solvay, SolVin, Vestolit GmbH & Co.
 KG, Vinnolit GmbH & Co.
 KG, among others.

-The research report titled “Polyvinyl Chloride (PVC): A Global Strategic Business Report” announced by Global Industry Analysts, Inc., provides a comprehensive review of market trends, product overview, key markets worldwide, product introductions/innovations, and recent industry activity.
-The report provides annual sales estimates and projections in Thousand tons for the years 2007 through 2015, and 2000 to 2006 by the following geographic markets - US, Canada, Japan, Europe, China, Rest of Asia-Pacific, Latin America, and Rest of World.
-End-use segments independently analyzed in the report include Construction, Packaging, Consumer Goods, Wire and Cable Coatings, and Miscellaneous (Automotive, Medical and Hose & Tubing Applications).
+The research report titled "Polyvinyl Chloride (PVC): A Global Strategic Business Report" announced by Global Industry Analysts, Inc., provides a comprehensive review of trends, issues, strategic industry activities, and profiles of major companies worldwide.
+The report provides market estimates and projections (in ‘000 MT) for global and regional markets including the US, Canada, Japan, Europe, China, Rest of Asia-Pacific, Latin America, and Rest of World.
+End-use segments independently analyzed in the report include Construction, Packaging, Consumer Goods, Wire and Cable Coatings, and Miscellaneous.

 About Global Industry Analysts, Inc.